oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

     "recipient": "user1@example.com"
 }
 ```
-The result is a message, that can be an error message if there is an error in the recharge or a success message like in the exemple:
+Returns a message if it succeeds.

 ```
 {